 Sheetal Srivastava

-November 26, 2025 AT 00:05Let’s be real-MiCA is just regulatory theater wrapped in EU bureaucracy.
+November 25, 2025 AT 22:05Let’s be real-MiCA is just regulatory theater wrapped in EU bureaucracy.
 The capital requirements, white papers, reserve proofs-it’s all performative compliance for institutions that already have lawyers on retainer.
 Meanwhile, the real innovation?
 DeFi protocols operating on zero-knowledge rollups, unlicensed, unregulated, and unstoppable.
 You can’t regulate what’s permissionless.
 The EU thinks it’s building a cage, but it’s just painting the bars gold while the animals are already out in the wild.

 And don’t get me started on ‘stablecoins’-if you’re not using a decentralized, overcollateralized model like DAI, you’re just issuing IOUs with a fancy API.
 MiCA banning algorithmic stablecoins?
 That’s not protection, that’s fear masquerading as policy.